-- A. Fort Collins Interagency Dispatch - Manage the Engine Rotation List. - Receive resource orders and coordinate filling them using the Engine Rotation List and notifying the appropriate agency representative or department. - Coordinate crew and engine transportation to the incident, if required.
-Provide resource and personnel tracking. - Keep all agencies informed of the status of engines dispatched. - Maintain the "Resource Dispatch Operations Guide" and "Engine Rotation List" on the FTC website. - Annually host two mandatory cooperator resource refreshers for engines, crews, and modules on the rotation list. - B. Colorado Division of Fire Prevention and Control (DFPC) - Develop, distribute, process, and approve CRRFs for Cooperator agencies.
-Rates are set by DFPC and cannot be negotiated for individual resources or agencies. - Assist cooperator agencies with training and CRRF completion as requested. - Provide appropriate documentation (CRRFs) to FTC. - Provide Cooperator agencies with IQSweb training and access. - Facilitate entry of cooperator resources into IROC. - Process and review cooperator agency requests to be added to the Engine Rotation List and make a recommendation to the NFRWFC Board of Directors for a final decision. - Process cooperator agency reimbursement requests per current DFPC Cooperator Incident Reimbursement Guidelines. - C. Northern Front Range Wildfire Cooperator Board - Hold an annual meeting to review the "Resource Dispatch Operations Guide" and "Engine Rotation List". - Make the decision to add an agency to the Engine Rotation List and provide official notification of their decision to the requesting agency by June 1st. - The Board will review the Crew Performance Ratings bimonthly. - Deal with operational issues and/or failure to adhere to the Resource Dispatch Operations Guide.
+A. Northern Colorado Interagency Dispatch

+- Manage the Resource Rotation List. - Receive resource orders and coordinate filling them using the Resource Rotation List and notifying the appropriate agency representative or department. - Coordinate personnel and equipment transportation to the incident, if required.
+Provide resource and personnel tracking. - Keep all agencies informed of the status of engines dispatched. - Maintain the "Resource Dispatch Operations Guide" on the NCC website. - Annually host two mandatory cooperator resource refreshers for engines, crews, and modules on the rotation list, and post a recording on the NCC website.

+B. Colorado Division of Fire Prevention and Control (DFPC)

+- Develop, distribute, process, and approve CRRFs for Cooperator agencies.
+Rates are set by DFPC and cannot be negotiated for individual resources or agencies. - Assist cooperator agencies with training and CRRF completion as requested. - Provide appropriate documentation (CRRFs) to NCC.

+- Provide Cooperator agencies with IQSweb training and access. - Facilitate entry of cooperator resources into IROC. - Process and review new cooperator agency requests to be added to the Resource Rotation List and make a recommendation to the NCC Board of Directors for a final decision. - Through the State of Colorado Executive Director's Office, assist with processing cooperator agency reimbursement requests per current DFPC Cooperator Incident Reimbursement Guidelines.

+C. Northern Colorado Center Board of Directors

+- Make the decision to add an agency to the Engine (Resource) Rotation List and provide official notification of their decision to the requesting agency by June 1st. - Deal with operational issues and/or failure to adhere to the Resource Dispatch Operations Guide.

-- D. Cooperator Agency - Complete CRRFs for agency-owned wildland fire equipment and submit them to DFPC. - Ensure all vehicles are in good operating condition and properly equipped to meet NWCG standards. - Ensure all personnel are properly trained, equipped, and qualified to NWCG standards. - Ensure fire departments understand CDL requirements within Colorado.
-Requirements may be different if responding to an incident outside of Colorado. - Ensure all personnel are entered into IQSweb by June 1st. - Ensure all personnel and equipment are properly entered and statused in IROC. - Respond to resource requests within 30 minutes of the first call to confirm availability. - Provide an agency representative to serve as a point of contact with FTC and coordinate logistics as needed throughout the assignment. - Complete and submit all documentation per current DFPC Cooperator Incident Reimbursement Guidelines. - All resources are required by the NFRWFC Board to submit a Crew Performance Rating form for each out of area assignment, including crew swaps, to coftc@firenet.gov within 48 hours of returning from the assignment.
-Failure to turn in two Crew Performance Rating Forms will result in a 30-day suspension from the program. - 2-3 agency representatives attend the annual mandatory cooperator resource refreshers when scheduled.
-Failure to do so will result in removal from the Engine Rotation List.
+D. Cooperator Agency

+- Complete CRRFs for agency-owned wildland fire equipment and submit them to DFPC. - Ensure all vehicles are in good operating condition and properly equipped to meet NWCG standards. - Ensure all personnel are properly trained, equipped, and qualified to NWCG standards. - Ensure fire departments understand CDL requirements within Colorado.
+Requirements may be different if responding to an incident outside of Colorado. - Ensure all personnel are entered into IQSweb by June 1st. - Ensure all personnel and equipment are properly entered and statused in IROC. - Respond to resource requests within 30 minutes of the first call to confirm availability. - Provide an agency representative to serve as a point of contact with NCC and coordinate logistics as needed throughout the assignment. - Complete and submit all documentation per current DFPC Cooperator Incident Reimbursement Guidelines. - All resources are required by the NCC Board to submit a Crew Performance Rating form for each out of area assignment, including crew swaps, to the appropriate person within their agency. - Minimum of 2 agency representatives attend the annual mandatory cooperator resource refreshers when scheduled, or provide proof of viewing recording to concc@firenet.gov